DNC schedule: When Kamala Harris, Tim Walz, Michelle Obama and more will speak

 “He will certainly speak at the DNC convention, and I think there’ll be a lot of excitement.
 I think folks are going to be, again, excited to see the President next week,” White House Press Secretary Karine Jean-Pierre said.

-Biden is expected to take to the stage to headline the opening night.
-Jill Biden will also speak on Monday night.
+Biden will headline on Monday.
+Jill Biden will also speak on Monday night as will the Bidens’ daughter, Ashley Biden.

 Hillary and Bill Clinton

-Former first lady and secretary of state Hillary Clinton is also slated to speak on Monday while her husband, 42nd president Bill Clinton, is due to take the stage ahead of Walz on Wednesday.
+Former First Lady and Secretary of State Hillary Clinton is slated to speak on Monday while her husband, 42nd President Bill Clinton, is due to take the stage ahead of Walz on Wednesday.

 Barack and Michelle Obama

-Barack Obama and Michellee Obama are each set to deliver separate speeches on Tuesday August 20.
+Barack Obama and Michelle Obama are each set to deliver separate speeches on Tuesday.
+August 20.

 The Obamas first endorsed Harris four days after Biden’s departure on July 26, news delivered in a phone call that was filmed and went viral when posted by Harris’s campaign team on X. The Obamas said Harris possesses the “strength that this critical moment demands.”